veertuinc/anklet/README.md

 You can see that this requires a database to be running.
 The aggregator will store the metrics in Redis so that it can serve them up without delay.

-The format of each reply is as follows:
+An example response of each format is as follows:

 #### JSON